Errict Rhett: Professional career

 During his seven NFL seasons, Rhett rushed for 4,143 yards and twenty-nine touchdowns; he also had eighty-nine receptions for 552 yards and three touchdowns.

+NFL career statistics

 Life after football

-Rhett is the father of three children: son Errict, Jr., and daughters Morgan and Amaurri.
+Rhett is the father of three children: son Errict Jr., and daughters Morgan and Amaurri.
 All three are actively involved in sports; he coaches his son's Optimist league junior football team and regularly attends his daughters' track meets.

 When his playing career ended after the 2000 NFL season, Rhett returned to South Florida, where he grew up.
 Today, he is the chief executive officer of Errict Rhett Custom Homes and the Errict Rhett Foundation.
 Rhett's foundation emphasizes charitable activities that benefit underprivileged children, including an after-school support program, college scholarships, and a mentoring program.